Edu García: Bengaluru FC

 On 3 September 2017, García signed a one-year contract with Indian Super League club Bengaluru FC.
 On 19 November 2017, he made his first team debut against Mumbai City FC, scoring the first goal in the 2–0 victory and dedicated the goal to the club's assistant manager Carles Cuadrat.
 On 9 February 2018, he scored in his final match for the club in a 2–0 win over Goa.

 China League One

-Zhejiang Energy Greentown FC
+Zhejiang Energy Greentown

 On 23 February 2018, he joined Chinese club Zhejiang Energy Greentown for an undisclosed fee.
 On 24 March 2018, he made his debut for the club in a 2–1 loss over Zhejiang Yiteng.
 He scored his first goal for the club, on 1 April 2018 against Shanghai Shenxin.
 He made his final appearance for the club on 19 September 2018 against Wuhan Zall.
 He went on to make 15 appearances for the club scoring 3 goals in the process.